Gazizoff/presentation-Q3-2018/README.md

 `(Slide - Waterfall Pearl in nature)`
  They used to think about product and its development in terms of waterfall.
  `(Slide - development steps  in IT)`
-It means that they thought about the product-development as integral whole, which consists of several consecutive steps without possibility to reorder them.
+It means that they thought about the product-development as integral whole, which consists of several consecutive steps which can hardly be reordered.
  `(Slide - step back  in IT)`
 It involves some problems:
 In case of corrections, you have to go back to the previous step, while other members of the team have to wait.
 `(Slide - one works, other watch)`
 Or even worse, you have to do all the work over and over again, which takes a lot of time and efforts, night and overtime work,
 `(Slide - guy with whip on a galley)`
 Project Manager looks like a guy with a whip in the center of the pic and you still don't meet deadline.
 It can be exhausting, overwhelming and hard.
 `(Slide - House MD)`
 As House MD said:
 > work smart, not hard.